Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression

-To demonstrate the sufficiency of the $\varphi$-marginal chain, we consider another (non-lazy) Markov chain that evolves according to the same kernel as in equation~\eqref{e:transform-kernel}, but starts from the stationary distribution $\pi_T$.
+Second, the sufficiency of $\varphi$ for the next-step $\rho$ enables us to control the mixing time of the $\Psi_T$ by that of $\Psi_{T_\varphi}$.
+To demonstrate the sufficiency of the $\varphi$-marginal chain, we consider another Markov chain that evolves according to the same kernel as in equation~\eqref{e:transform-kernel}, but starts from the stationary distribution $\pi_T$.
 Then the chain will remain at the distribution $\pi_T$.
 We use a subscript $\pi$ to indicate the samples are from this stationary chain.
-Similarly, we define the samples of $\frac{1}{2}$-lazy stationary chain as $\varphi^{(m)}_{\pi,\Lazy}$ and $\rho^{(m)}_{\pi,\Lazy}$.
-The same equations as \eqref{e:lazy-com} hold for the stationary chain.